exograph/exograph/docs/docs/postgres/operations/queries.md

 ---
-sidebar_position: 2
+sidebar_position: 30
 ---

 # Queries

+Exograph automatically infers a set of queries for each type in a Postgres module.
+Specifically, it creates queries to:

+- Obtain a single entity by its primary key
+- Obtain a list of entities with optional filtering, ordering, and pagination
+- Obtain aggregate information about the entities
+- Obtain a single entity by any unique constraint

-Let's explore queries created for Postgres types.
-We will explore three kinds of queries: single element, collection, and aggregate.
-We will defer mutations to [the next section](mutations.md).
+Exograph also infers a set of mutations, which we will defer to [the next section](mutations.md).

-## Get an entity by the primary key
+## Primary Key Query

 When you want to view a single entity, for example, when displaying a particular concert, you can use the query to get the entity by its ID.
 Exograph creates a query named as the "camelCased" version of the entity type name.
 For example, if the entity type is `Concert`, the query name will be `concert`, whereas if the entity type is `ShoppingCart`, the query name will be `shoppingCart`.

-The query takes one argument: `id`, which is the entity's primary key and returns a single entity.
+The query takes one argument: `id`, which is the entity's primary key and returns a single optional entity.
 Then you can make queries such as this:

 ```graphql
 concert(id: 5) {